davidyell/Learning-Express-MTG-Api/README.md

 An example app to learn Node.js, Express.js and Typescript

 ## What?
-It just provides a json web service with two endpoints
+It just provides a json web service with a few endpoints

-* /api/decks
-* /api/decks/:id

-Endpoints are documented in the [OpenApi file](openapi.yml)
+Endpoints are documented in the openapi.yml file in the root of the project.

 ## Installation
 For *first time* install, after the dependancies, you'll need to populate the database with some data.